Dorothy Richard Starling Chair in Violin Studies

 Aaron Rosand, world-renowned violin virtuoso and pedagogue, carries on the tradition of Leopold Auer and Eugène Ysaÿe, having studied with their disciples Efrem Zimbalist and Leon Sametini.

 Mr. Rosand has recorded extensively throughout his career and, to date, has over thirty CDs and DVDs on various recording labels in the United States and Europe.
-They are available at retailers and through his award-winning website.
+They are available at retailers and through his website.

 Mr. Rosand joined the faculty of the Curtis Institute of Music in 1981.